ntpeters/vim-better-whitespace/README.md

     ```
     let g:better_whitespace_filetypes_blacklist=['<filetype1>', '<filetype2>', '<etc>',
                                             'diff', 'gitcommit', 'unite', 'qf', 'help']
     ```

+    This blacklist can be overriden on a per-buffer basis using the buffer toggle enable and disable commands presented above.
+For example:
+    ```vim
+    " highlight whitespace in markdown files, though stripping remains disabled by the blacklist
+    :autocmd FileType markdown EnableWhitespace
+    " Do not modify kernel files, even though their type is not blacklisted and highlighting is enabled
+    :autocmd BufRead /usr/src/linux* DisableStripWhitespaceOnSave
+    ```

 *  To enable verbose output for each command, set verbosity in your `.vimrc`: